Semi-Parametric Estimation of Incubation and Generation Times by Means of Laguerre Polynomials: Empirical Studies

-We simulate now $N=100$ datasets according to the above specified data generating process and fit our model to it.
-Figure \ref{fig:n40_densities} shows the true densities in black and the gray lines show the estimates.
-The dashed lines show in both cases the Laguerre type densities \eqref{eq:def_phi_theta} which come closest to the true densities.
+We simulate now $N=1,000$ datasets according to the above specified data generating process and fit our model to it.
+Figure \ref{fig:n40_densities} shows the true densities as solid blue lines and corresponding closest Laguerre densities \eqref{eq:def_phi_theta} when choosing degrees $m_1=m_2=2$, respectively.
+The shaded areas show point-wise confidence bands (constructed based on simulations), e.g. $90\%$ of the estimators lie point-wise in the confidence band of level $90\%$.
+Different confidence levels ($99$, $95$, $90$, $85$, $80$, $75$, $70$, $65$, $60$) are indicated by different intensities of gray (from light gray to black).
 It can be seen that the estimation works visibly quite well for the incubation period.
 The height of the mode is underestimated but this comes from the fact that fitting an order two Laguerre density cannot do better.
 The estimation for the generation time works a bit less good but still the general trend is captured well by most estimators if we keep in mind that we have here only $40$ observations of a heavily convolved variable.
 In order to assess the fit of the non-parametric estimator a bit more formally, we compare the estimators to the true densities in terms of the squared Hellinger-distance $\rho_H^2$.
 The resulting histogram is shown in Figure \ref{fig:n40_hellinger}.
 Note that squared Hellinger distances are bounded from above by $2$.
 It can be seen that the estimation of the Incubation Period works better than the estimation of the Generation Time.
 This is not surprising because we observe transmission pairs each of which contains two independent realisations of incubation periods but only one generation time.
-Overall the fit of the generation time appears to be fairly good ($90\%$ of the distances are smaller than $0.13$ and $50\%$ of the distances are smaller than $0.04$).
+Overall the fit of the generation time appears to be fairly good ($90\%$ of the distances are smaller than $0.103$ and $50\%$ of the distances are smaller than $0.034$).